Leeoasis/enumerable/README.md

 In order to run this project you need:

 - a browser
-- to install Ruby on your commputer
+- Install Ruby on your commputer

 ### Setup